 - Brody does this to Carrie to some extent in season one of Homeland.
 She's completely right about him, but he manages to convince her that it's all in her head.
 It helps that she really is bipolar.
 It also helps that he does nothing overtly that would make him appear guilty, even backing down completely during his chance to use a suicide vest.
 Though he only did this after Carrie convinced his daughter to call him.

-- A really disturbing example of this was used in the BBC series Murder in Mind.
+- A really disturbing example of this was used in Murder In Mind.
 A middle-aged doctor 'confesses' how he helped his wife commit suicide after she developed a degenerative brain disorder.
 What he doesn't tell is that he wanted her out of the way and she was perfectly healthy- he created her problems with a poisonous metalloid combined with this trope.

 - Namechecked by Roz in an episode of Frasier where he seems to be getting more forgetful and she pranks him into thinking he'd made an appointment with his hairdresser.